NorfairKing/smos/smos-docs-site/content/pages/synchronisation.markdown

 This synchronisation works with arbitrary amounts of time between synchronisations, so it is perfect for taking your laptop onto an airplane.

-A community sync-server has been set up at https://api.smos.cs-syd.eu .
+A community sync-server has been set up at `api.smos.online`.

 ### Configuration